There are about 29,000 North Carolina licensed attorneys.3

-Doug Berger joined us in 2005 and is a shareholder of the firm.
+Doug Berger joined us in 2005 and is a Partner of the firm.
 Doug is a former North Carolina Senator and also served as a Deputy Commissioner at the North Carolina Industrial Commission (NCIC) for 10 years.

 Ryan Bliss joined the firm in 2012 after having been a worker’s compensation defense attorney representing insurance companies.
 This experience allowed him to see how workers’ compensation law is practiced from both sides.
 Super Lawyers magazine listed Ryan as a “Rising Star” in workers’ compensation law in 2018.5

-Matt Harbin joined the firm in 2003 and became a shareholder in 2008.
+Matt Harbin joined the firm in 2003 and became a Partner in 2008.
 Matt was appointed by (former) North Carolina Governor Bev Perdue to a two-and-a-half-year term on the North Carolina Commission for Mental Health, Developmental Disabilities and Substance Abuse Services, which he recently completed.

 Matthew Healey ran a workers’ compensation department at another N.C. firm prior to joining our firm.
 He has been selected to Best Lawyers in America’s annual list of workers’ compensation lawyers every year since 2013.4 North Carolina Super Lawyers listed him as a “Rising Star” from 2010–2013 and a “Super Lawyer” from 2014–2016.5,6 Best Lawyers went a step further and named Matthew as a workers’ compensation “Lawyer of the Year” for Raleigh in 2015 and 2017.7

-Barry Jennings joined us in 2006 and is a shareholder of the firm.
+Barry Jennings joined us in 2006 and is a Partner of the firm.
 Barry has earned the designation of “Rising Star” by North Carolina Super Lawyers in 2011, 2012, and 2013.5 He was selected to Best Lawyers in America’s annual list of workers’ compensation lawyers every year since 2015.4 Additionally, he received the 2015 Martindale-Hubbell® Peer Review Ratings™ designation — the gold standard in attorney ratings.8

 Daniel Lehrer joined the firm in 2019 handling workers’ compensation and personal injury cases.
 Daniel’s background also includes Social Security disability law.